Associate Professor - Information Systems

 Kevin Wade was born in Ireland, educated in Agricultural Sciences (BSc, MSc) at University College Dublin, and obtained his PhD in Animal Breeding and Genetics from Cornell University (1990).
 Following a post-doctoral fellowship at the University of Guelph, where he implemented national genetic evaluations for Calving Ease in Dairy cattle, he was hired in McGill’s Department of Animal Science to fill the NSERC-Semex position in Dairy Information Systems (1992).
 Wade leads a group of researchers dedicated to the improvement of dairy-herd management through the exploitation of collected data.
 This principally involves collaboration with Valacta – the Dairy Production Centre of Expertise for Quebec and Atlantic Canada.
 In addition to leading this research group, Wade has served at various levels of administration at McGill – University Senate, Director of Continuing Professional Development (AES), and Chair of the Department of Animal Science from (2007 – 2018).
 He is a past Chair of the Macdonald Campus Committee on Information Technologies, and represents the Faculty on the University Teaching and Learning Services Committee.
-Wade continues to lead, and be involved in, large-scale research initiatives in dairy-production research and infrastructure.
+As the Faculty's Dairy Academic Lead, Wade continues to spearhead, and be involved in, large-scale research initiatives in dairy-production research, teaching, and infrastructure.

 - Director, Dairy Information Systems Group

 - Comité de formation continue

 - Comité des équivalences

 - Board member (McGill Representative), CRSAD